gulp-query/gulp-query-react/readme.md

 gulp
-gulp --production // For production gulp watch // Watching change gulp react // Only for webpack gulp react:app // Only for app.js gulp react:admin react:main watch // Watching change only for admin and main ...
+gulp --production // For production gulp watch // Watching change gulp react // Only for react gulp react:app // Only for app.js gulp react:admin react:main watch // Watching change only for admin and main ...